Infinitely many arithmetic hyperbolic rational homology 3-spheres that bound geometrically: Colourings and rational homology --spheres

-A finite-volume polytope $\mathcal{P} \subset \mathbb{X}^n$ (for $\mathbb{X}^n = \mathbb{S}^n, \mathbb{E}^n, \mathbb{H}^n$ being spherical, Euclidean and hyperbolic $n$-dimensional space, respectively, cf. \cite[Chapters 1--3]{Ratcliffe}) is called {\itshape right-angled} if any two codimension $1$ faces (or facets, for short) are either intersecting at a right angle or disjoint.
+A finite-volume polytope $\mathcal{P} \subset \mathbb{X}^n$ (for $\mathbb{X}^n = \mathbb{S}^n, \mathbb{E}^n, \mathbb{H}^n$ being spherical, Euclidean and hyperbolic $n$--dimensional space, respectively, see \cite[Chapters 1--3]{Ratcliffe}) is called {\itshape right--angled} if any two codimension $1$ faces (or facets, for short) are either intersecting at a right angle or disjoint.
 It is known that compact hyperbolic right-angled polytopes cannot exist if $n > 4$ \cite{PV}.
-The only compact right-angled spherical and Euclidean polytopes are the $n$-simplex and the $n$-parallelotope, respectively.
-A sufficient condition for an abstract $3$-polytope to be realizable as right-angled hyperbolic one is given in \cite[Theorem 2.4]{Vesnin}.
-There is no such classification for right-angled $n$-polytopes with $n\geq 4$.
+The only compact right-angled spherical and Euclidean polytopes are the $n$--simplex and the $n$--parallelotope, respectively.
+A sufficient condition for an abstract $3$--polytope to be realisable as right--angled hyperbolic one is given in \cite[Theorem 2.4]{Vesnin}.
+There is no such classification for right-angled $n$--polytopes with $n\geq 4$.
+We refer the reader to \cite{Dufour, Kolpakov, PV, Vesnin} for more information on right--angled polytopes.